Edwin Edwards: 2014 Congressional election

-In February 2014, Edwards announced that he was contemplating running in the 2014 election to represent the Louisiana's 6th congressional district in the U.S. House of Representatives, which is centered on the state capital of Baton Rouge.
+In February 2014, Edwards announced that he was contemplating running in the 2014 election to represent Louisiana's 6th congressional district in the U.S. House of Representatives, which is centered on the state capital of Baton Rouge.
 With U.S. Representative Bill Cassidy exiting the seat to run for the Senate, Edwards said of the solidly Republican district: "I'm the only hope the Democrats have here."
 He formally declared his candidacy at a March 17 meeting of the Press Club of Baton Rouge, saying, "I want you to know, I'm going to give it every effort."
 If no candidate wins a majority of the vote, a runoff would be held on December 6, 2014, between the top two candidates.
-Two other Democrats, a Libertarian and nine Republicans, most notably Garret Graves, a former aide to Governor Bobby Jindal, State Senator Dan Claitor, businessman Paul Dietzel, II, and State Representative Lenar Whitney, also sought the seat.
+Two other Democrats, a Libertarian and nine Republicans, most notably Garret Graves, a former aide to Governor Bobby Jindal, State Senator Dan Claitor, businessman Paul Dietzel II, and State Representative Lenar Whitney, also sought the seat.

 After Edwards' announcement, Cassidy told KEEL radio news in Shreveport that he doubted that Edwards "has a chance.
 It's a conservative district, and he's obviously not a conservative.
 But it kind of shows, I think, to a certain extent that the Democratic bench is weak."
 Louisiana political writer John Maginnis said that Edwards was "likely to make the runoff" because of his name recognition, but "I don't see how he could win in a strong GOP-performance district like the 6th.
 But it should be entertaining."
 State pollster Elliott Stonecipher said that "the most basic math of the Edwards race yields an 'it is not impossible' answer" and former governor Buddy Roemer said that while it is unlikely, "yes, [Edwards] can win".